Ultimate magazine theme for WordPress.

 1. Make a name for your ‘later lady’ and plan for her.

 Aliche created an image of herself in retirement and called her “Wanda,” and that’s what she thinks of when making decisions about investing her money.
-On the same subject : Should I switch my annuity to a Roth IRA?.
+To see also : What Are the Roth 401(k) Withdrawal Rules?.

 “A study was done that said that people do not separate for retirement because they are separated from the older self.
 They do not see themselves as if they are always older,” Aliche said.
 “So my older self is Wanda, and I almost think of her as my grandmother or my later lady.”